umass-ml4ed/question-gen-aug-ranking/README.md

 A [Wandb](https://wandb.ai/site) account is required to log train-test-val information (loss, metrics, etc).
 Best model checkpoints are saved locally.

-To install the libraries need for running this code:
+To install the necessary libraries for this codebase:

 ```
 conda env create -f environment.yml